kapp7/app/_pages/qa.md

 - After processing a confirmation message will be displayed

 ### `Prizes`
-1st -Prized depends on overall voting diamond score.
+1st - Prized depends on overall voting diamond score.
 All lower ranks contribute to 1st rank rewards and are unlocked faster compared to lower ranks.
 After the voting is closed, there is a poll to select the winning prize from a pre-selected group (chosen by iKPOP) of the available unlocked rewards.
 If enough stars have been collected during the voting period there maybe be more than 1 prize offered.

 2nd - … -  based on an individual score.
-When at least 1% of that particular rank minimum goal is achieved the list of the available prizes that can be achieved and then the overall progress towards that goal becomes available.
-The higher the rank, the faster the stars can be collected.
+When at least 1% of that particular rank minimum goal is achieved the list of the available prizes that can be achieved and then the progress towards that goal becomes available.
+The higher the rank, the faster the options can be unlocked.
 There is no 1-1 rate of diamonds to stars (fan events in-app currency) conversion.

+Red stop sign (main voting screen and progress < 100%) - none of the options is unlocked.
+Even lower value options might be showing 99.9% progress.
+Green - (main voting screen and progress >= 100%) - the selection of options will be available.

 In the voting description, there is a minimum individual goal for all ranks eligible for the rewards specified.
 Although this may vary from voting to voting, please check each event's rules for the specific details.
-Until the minimum goal is achieved all prizes opytions are locked and the progress doesn't show 100%.
+Until the minimum goal is achieved all prizes options are locked, no matter of the option value.

 ### `Voting & FanEvents results`
 - Official In-App and Twitter updates